theispaa/Theispaa.github.io/en/index.md

 # 👋 Hi, I'm Theis

-I'm a newly graduated data scientist with a healthcare background and experience in machine learning and health registry data.
+I'm a Data Science graduate with a background in healthcare.
+I enjoy working with machine learning and solving real-world problems using data.

 ## Projects